- The skin

 - often has an irregular edge and a flat or raised surface

 The earlier melanoma is diagnosed, the more successful treatment is likely to be.
-Left untreated, melanoma may spread deeper into the skin, where it can be carried to other parts of the body via lymph vessels or blood vessels.
+If left untreated, melanoma may spread deeper into the skin, where it can be carried to other parts of the body via lymph vessels or blood vessels.

 Not all spots that appear on the skin are cancerous.
 However, moles, freckles and sunspots are warning signs that the skin has had too much sun exposure, increasing the risk of skin cancer.